Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Problem Definition: Integrated Space Mission Planning and Spacecraft Design

 subject to

 Equation~\eqref{SL_obj} indicates the objective function, which can be the lifecycle cost or launch mass, depending on the application context.
-In this research, we set the coefficients $\boldsymbol{a}_{vijt}$ and ${a}_{vijt}$ so that the objective function corresponds to the sum of initial mass at low-earth orbit (IMLEO).
+In this research, we set the coefficients $\boldsymbol{a}_{vijt}$ and ${a}_{vijt}$ so that the objective function corresponds to the sum of initial mass at low-earth orbit (IMLEO), a metric commonly used in the space logistics literature as can be seen in Ref. \cite{taylor2007phd,ishimatsu2016gmcnf,ho2014time-expanded,chen2018MILP}.

 Equations~\eqref{SL_constr1}-\eqref{SL_constr3} are the constraints for space mission planning.
 First, Eq.~\eqref{SL_constr1} is the mass balance constraint that guarantees that the inflow (supply) of the commodity is larger than the sum of the outflow and demand. $Q_{vijt}$ is the transformation matrix, which indicates the transformation of the commodity during the spaceflight; for example, the relationship of impulsive propellant consumption can be illustrated using this constraint.
 Next, Eq.~\eqref{SL_constr2} is the concurrency constraint.
 This indicates that the commodity loaded on each spacecraft is constrained by the dimension of the spacecraft.
-Specifically in this paper, the payload and propellant flow is limited: the amount of propellant is lower than the propellant capacity of the spacecraft, and the sum of other payloads is lower than the payload capacity.
+Specifically, in this paper, the payload and propellant flow is limited: the amount of propellant is lower than the propellant capacity of the spacecraft, and the sum of other payloads is lower than the payload capacity.
 Finally, Eq.~\eqref{SL_constr3} is the time window constraints.
 The commodity flow is allowed only if the time $t$ belongs to the launch window vector $W_{ij}$, and for the remaining time steps, the commodity flow is conserved to be zero.

 Equation~\eqref{SL_vehicle_sizing} indicates an abstract representation of the spacecraft design constraints, which describes the constraints between the properties of the vehicle.
-This can take a wide range of complexity, including an explicit or implicit relationship of the subsystems or design parameters of the spacecraft; when the spacecraft requires multiple disciplines or multiple subsystems, an MDO problem can be embedded in this constraint.
+It can take a wide range of complexity, including an explicit or implicit relationship of the subsystems or design parameters of the spacecraft; when the spacecraft requires multiple disciplines or multiple subsystems, an MDO problem can be embedded in this constraint.

 Along with Table~\ref{tab_SLvar}, Eqs. \eqref{xdef}, \eqref{udef}, and \eqref{evdef} show the definitions and domains of commodity flow variables, spacecraft flow variables, and spacecraft design variables, respectively.